Only One Production

 As an Earth photographer, I endeavor to capture some of the Earth’s most beautiful moments.
 I seek out the art in nature and wildlife.
 My photographic basecamp is Hokkaido and Tokyo, although I also annually photograph the aurora borealis in Alaska.

 My photo shoot services include family (bridal, maternity and child) albums, professional shoots for businesses and entrepreneurs, Surfing, Private guide for foreigners,etc. I provide services throughout Japan and around the world.
-Photography workshops, where you may learn to use smartphones or the most cutting edge camera technology to master the art of beautiful photography, are held mainly in Tokyo, Chiba and Kanagawa.
+Photography workshops, how to make video by smartphones or the most cutting edge camera technology to master the art of beautiful photography, are held mainly in Tokyo, Chiba and Kanagawa.

 In addition to photography, I offer an educational cooking class, "Private Gallery & Dining."
 I teach delicious home cooking courses which including small skills that you can practice immediately for taste and nutritional dieting.
 The course is perfect for singles who are living alone, ladies preparing to become brides, and young families discovering the culinary arts.
 I also provide diet seminars based on my own healthy 20 kg diet success experience.